rubysattar/the-holistic-educator/README.md

 - My problem-solving strategy was to console log everything I assumed I knew about my code to be sure my code represented what I thought it did.
 I also used breakpoints in Dev Tools to trace functions that were running up to a certain point in my code.
 In addition, I tried features in other branches before merging them into the master.

 - Still need to ... have success and failure feedback messages not linger too long between user actions.
 - Would like to eventually .... sort student list alphabetically and add other tabs for other features.
-Each tab's content to be rendered by a function would be a handlebars template.
 1. A tab for "check-in status", for example, would render options for a teacher to "view who I have checked-in with today" and "who I have not checked-in with today".
 2. Another tab for "suggested resources" would allow a teacher to select a student, which would render a list of suggested social-emotional learning resources.
 3. A final tab for a "user profile" that displays user email and number of students associated with this user.